Historically, the accounting profession has been dominated by men. However, the revolutionary industrial period brought the business closer to women.

-This article highlights five of the most influential women in accounting history, exploring their achievements and lasting impact on the profession.
+Let’s talk about five of the most influential women in accounting history.
+I’ll tell you about their achievements and lasting impact on the accounting profession and indurstry.

 Mary Harris Smith: The world’s first woman chartered accountant and female accounting firm owner